sayahoyahoy/scotty-platform-overview-public/README.md

 - 🏪 Marketplace for everything: UI, logic, AI, workflows, instructions
 - 🔒 Enterprise security by default

+## Core Philosophy
+We spent years building infrastructure where:

+- Everything is instantly live - Save a change, it's online.
+No build process.
+- Schema drives everything - One source of truth for frontend, backend, permissions, and AI
+- AI agents are first-class developers - They use the same tools as humans
+- Software evolves, not deploys - Continuous micro-experiments with automatic optimization

+## The Future We're Building
+Imagine applications that improve themselves while you sleep.
+Where AI agents run thousands of experiments, finding the optimal user experience for each segment.
+Where the boundary between development and operation disappears, replaced by continuous evolution.

+This isn't about replacing developers - it's about amplifying human creativity by removing friction and enabling software to adapt at the speed of thought.

+Welcome to the future of software development.

 ## Key Innovations

 🚀 **Instant Everything**